Skip to Main Content

 1. Before you start creating video/screencast content, check if you have any recorded content that you can repurpose, e.g. you could reuse a section of last year’s Lecture Capture.

-2. Check for online video resources to which City subscribes that you can use on your module.
+2. Check for online video resources to which the University subscribes that you can use on your module.
 This includes content from Box of Broadcasts (BoB).
 BoB provides access to off-air television and radio resources.

 3. Supplement your content with multimedia from free-to-share sources or Open Access.
 See below for a list of Open Educational Resources (OERs).